 9) Outbound marketing

 Outbound marketing employs traditional methods of marketing to promote goods and services.
-Startups can use outbound marketing to reach prospective customers through TV commercials, radio advertisements, brochures, catalogs, face to face contact etc. Through each outbound method, your company can generate increased sales lead.
+Startups can use outbound marketing to reach prospective customers through TV commercials, radio advertisements, brochures, catalogues, face to face contact etc. Through each outbound method, your company can generate increased sales lead.

 Familiarity – The main advantage of outbound marketing is that the target audience is familiar with the different methods.